gzzhanghao/repljs/README.md

 ## Browser support

-Should work on Chrome 49 and Safari 9, did not tested on other browsers. :P
+Should work on Chrome 49, did not tested on other browsers. :P